-It's hot out, and the sun is shining…time to head outdoors for some summer fun.
-Of course, we all know that you should first slather on some sunscreen.
-With an abundance of conflicting information out there, it's easy to be confused about the best way to prevent sunburn (and therefore the risk of skin cancer).
-Some sunscreen facts to help you make sense of it all:
+It's hot, and the sun is shining; it's time to head outdoors for some summer fun.
+Of course, we all know that you should first slather sunscreen on yourself and your children.
+With an abundance of conflicting information out it's easy to be confused about the best way to prevent sunburn - and the risk of skin cancer - some sunscreen facts to help you make sense of it all:

 1. Sunscreen ingredients fall into two categories — mineral sunscreen and chemical sunscreen.